 Earlier this week, I did something I’ve been wanting to do for a while now.
-I set up a sensory activity on a mirror, and it was very, VERY cool.
-If you’ve never used a mirror as a play surface, you need to do something about that!
+We enjoyed some sensory play on a mirror, and it was very, VERY cool.

 On this day, the hooligans were merely investigating a variety of natural items with tongs and tweezers, but placing the materials on top of a mirror added an entirely new perspective to a rather ordinary type of activity.